When you look at your SaaS churn numbers and SaaS metrics, should you be worried? You need saas churn benchmarks to understand your performance.

 Are you looking for a hot niche to join in B2B SaaS?
 Three segments stand out to me.
 First, the marketing and advertising automation category is booming!
 Second, cybersecurity software broadly defined is growing at a steady clip.
 Finally, there are opportunities for big wins in niche verticals (e.g., “CRM for public speakers”).

-SaaS Churn Metrics: About The B2B SaaS Data
+SaaS Churn Metrics: The SaaS Churn Benchmarcks for B2B Software

 In the world of business software, there are many ways to segment the data.
 Typically, it is difficult to pin down reliable financial data.
 However, this time is different.
 Here are insights from companies that have achieved traction.
 All 16 of these companies have an annual contract value of $100,000 or higher and at least 100 customers.
 The average annual recurring revenue is $64 million.
 Keep in mind that these are not “founded last weekend” start-ups, either.
 Nine of the companies were founded before 2010, and the newest company on the list was established in 2015.
 In the charts, I am also included a broader SaaS churn rate benchmarks based upon more than from 200 companies.